Scones with Strawberries & Cream Recipe

 Serves: Makes about 10 scones using a 75mm cutter

-We couldn't let July go by without a suitably Wimbledon-esque recipe, so this month we've gone for the very traditional, and quintessentially British scone served with strawberries and cream.
+Summer calls for a suitably Wimbledon-esque classic recipe - the very traditional, and quintessentially British scone served with strawberries and cream.

 - 675g Self Raising Flour